kellan/laughingmeme/_posts/asides/2007-02-14-apparently-unknown-precipitation-is-falling-from-the-sky-in-nyc.md

 ---
 id: 3579
-title: 'Apparently &#8220;Unknown Precipitation&#8221; is falling from the sky in NYC'
+title: 'Apparently "Unknown Precipitation" is falling from the sky in NYC'
 date: '2007-02-14T09:17:09+00:00'
 author: Kellan
 layout: post